aiven/aiven-docs/docs/tutorials/anomaly-detection.md

     <CodeBlock language='sql'>{MyComponentSource3}</CodeBlock>

-    If you\'re curious, you can preview the output of the transformation by clicking on the triangle next to the **Run** section, the *Create statement* window should be similar to the following image.
+    If you're curious, you can preview the output of the transformation by clicking on the triangle next to the **Run** section, the *Create statement* window should be similar to the following image.